 Natural Dentistry houses over 40,000 BTUs of air purifiers, exhaust suction, in addition to ionizers and carbon floor filters for maximum quality of air as measured by air purity and no mercury microparticles.
-This level of dedication and resources solely for keeping the air purified and clean ensures patients’ and staffs’ safety and wellbeing.
+This level of dedication and resources solely for keeping the air purifier and clean ensures patients’ and staffs’ safety and wellbeing.
 All our operatories have been constructed with amalgam removal procedures in mind, and there is a high turnover of airflow (10 seconds or less) in each treatment room at all times.

 9. Further Detoxification is CRITICAL to successful mercury removal from all bodily tissues

 Removing mercury amalgams from your mouth is ONLY eliminating the primary and major source of mercury leaching into the body.
 The next step is to get help to rid the body of its mercury burden.
 Dr. May has worked with world-renowned chelation specialists and MDs specializing in detoxification to create incredibly effective detoxification and chelation protocol through supplementation and other modalities.
-Additionally, Dr. May works and partners with all Connecticut, U.S. and International based naturopaths, cancer clinics, functional MDs and osteopaths to create highly customized chelation protocol based on each patients unique health situation and ongoing health conditions.
+Additionally, Dr. May works and partners with all Tri-State Area, USA, and International based naturopaths, cancer clinics, functional MDs and osteopaths to create highly customized chelation protocol based on each patient’s unique health situation and ongoing health conditions.
 If a patient does not have an alternative care physician who has knowledge of detoxification and the mercury detoxification/chelation protocol requires unique modifications, Dr. May will refer patients to his detoxification specialists in and outside of Connecticut to create custom individual detoxification programs and oversee the patient progress in partnership with a physician.
 Please ask Natural Dentistry about our physician partners and detoxification physician specialists as referrals can be made for those who make requests.

 Dr. Yuriy May is the ONLY IAOMT accredited and S.M.A.R.T.
-Certified dentist in CT for Safe Amalgam Removal!
+Certified dentist in Connecticut/New York/New Jersey for Safe Amalgam Removal!

 What is S.MA.R.T.
 Certification by the IAOMT?

-- Dentist must join the IAOMT as a General Member.
+- The holistic dentist must join the IAOMT as a General Member.